gracealonge83-coder/qubwatch/docs/PROJECT-OVERVIEW.md

 ## 9. Project Vision

-QubWatch aims to become an intelligent business monitoring system that helps business owners see what is happening in their businesses, identify what deserves attention, and investigate unusual activity before small problems become major losses.
+QubWatch aims to become an intelligent business monitoring system that helps business owners see what is happening in their businesses, identify what deserves attention and investigate unusual activity before small problems become major losses.